 - Share the repayment: Equal liability of repayment.

-Why taking joint home loan in India is beneficial?
+Why taking a joint home loan in India is beneficial?

 Documents Required for Joint Home Loan